rosstewart/MutPred-PPI/README.md

 ## Overview

 GATMutPPI is a deep learning framework that predicts whether missense mutations disrupt protein-protein interactions.
-It combines structural information from AlphaFold3-predicted complexes with sequence embeddings from protein language models to achieve high-accuracy predictions.
+It combines structural information from protein complexes with sequence embeddings from protein language models to achieve high-accuracy predictions.

 **Key Features:**
 - Graph neural networks with attention mechanisms for structural analysis